Determining a bug

 The Funtoo community's goal is to provide a seamless and problem-free computing experience, and we take all bugs seriously.
+Before reporting, search the bug tracker to ensure that your problem is not already reported.
 Please use the following resources for reporting bugs, technical support, and troubleshooting assistance:

 Before submitting bugs collect information about your system, & problem.